atreyeem99/ORCA-keywords/README.md

 -`Interpolatio IDPP`Method to generate the images based on the reactant, product
 - `Free_End false` Use free-end NEB.
 In this case the NImages
 - `TS_PDBFile` "TSGuess.pdb" # TS guess structure in pdb format.
+- Free_End false` Use free-end NEB.
+In this case the NImages